Ilaney: [Wolverine] says much during one leap, no?

-This trope is lampshaded, subverted, and played completely straight over the course of a few pages in the Warrior Cats novel The Last Hope.
-When the StarClan cats show up to help in the Final Battle, Graystripe is overjoyed to see Whitestorm again.
-However, Whitestorm points out that stopping to talk isn't the best idea, because "this is a battle, not a reunion".
+- In the Warrior Cats novel The Last Hope, Graystripe is overjoyed to see Whitestorm again when the StarClan shows up for the Final Battle, but Whitestorm cuts him off, saying, "This is a battle, not a reunion."
 Then, on the next page, a random Dark Forest mook offs Mousefur when she stops fighting to talk with Longtail.
-And then, when Tigerstar shows up, he stands around talking with Firestar for a few pages before they actually fight.
+However, when Tigerstar shows up, he stands around talking with Firestar for a few pages before they actually fight.

 Live Action TV

-Played with in Vampires in Venice.
-The Doctor attempts to stall the pursuing vampires by yelling "Tell me the whole plan!"
+- In "The Vampires of Venice", the Doctor attempts to stall the pursuing vampires by yelling, "Tell me the whole plan!"
 They don't even pause, causing him to turn and run, saying "One day, that will work..."

-In "The Satan Pit", the Ood pursuing the crew through the ventilation shafts stops several feet out of range of killing the security chief, apparently, for no other reason than to let the captain and the chief of security finish their goodbyes.
+- In "The Satan Pit", the Ood pursuing the crew through the ventilation shafts stops several feet out of range of killing the security chief, apparently for no other reason than to let the captain and the chief of security finish their goodbyes.